oneapi-src/oneDAL/docs/source/dev_guide/algorithms/dbscan/distributed-steps/step-3.rst

        .. include:: distributed-steps/includes/input_data_collection.rst

    * - ``step3PartialBoundingBoxes``
-     - Pointer to the collection of the :math:`2 \times p` numeric tables containing bounding boxes computed on step 2 and collected from all nodes participating in current iteration of geometric repartitioning process.
+     - Pointer to the collection of the :math:`2 \times p` numeric tables containing bounding boxes computed on :ref:`step 2 <dbscan_step_2>` and collected from all nodes participating in current iteration of geometric repartitioning process.

        .. note::